hackclub/hackclub/workshops/login_auth/readme.md

 After sign-in you will see an interface like image below.

-At the top right corner you'll see `Go to console` tab, so click on that and you will be redirected to console section.

 <img src="https://cloud-mketa8pxq.vercel.app/1.png">

-So here is the console section.
+In the above image you'll see `Go to console` tab at top right corner, so click on that and you will be redirected to console section.

 <img src="https://cloud-kfr44a6da.vercel.app/2.png">